No. 17865, ‘A’ Company, 13th Battalion, Royal Irish Rifles

 WHO FELL AT DUTY’S FEET

 Rifleman William Heron is commemorated on Holywood and District War Memorial (as W.A.
-Herron).
+Herron) and on Holywood Orange Lodges Memorial Plaque (as William Herron).